Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Vertical expansion, hyperbolicity, and Theorem

 Let us now return to the proof of Proposition \ref{prop:exjonsson}.
 Item 3 is trivial.
 Item 2 follows immediately from the last item of Claim \ref{claim2}.
-In order to prove that $g_t$ is indeed hyperbolic, we prove that the post-critical set does not accumulate on $J$ (see Theorem \ref{teo_jonsson_hyperbolic}).
+In order to prove that $g_t$ is indeed hyperbolic, we apply Theorem \ref{teo_jonsson_unique} and prove that the post-critical set does not accumulate on the Julia set $J$.
 Since the critical set over $J_p$ is given by $[-2,2]\times \{0\}$, it is enough to prove that

-where $\delta$ is as in Claim \ref{claim2}.
-We can assume that $\delta<\frac{1}{12}$ and that the distance between $J$ and $J_p \times \{w\geq 3\sqrt t \}$ is also larger than $\delta$.
+where $\delta_2$ is as in Claim \ref{claim2}.
+We can assume that $\delta_2<\frac{1}{12}$ and that the distance between $J$ and $J_p \times \{|w|\geq 3\sqrt t \}$ is also larger than $\delta_2$.